Edythe Eyde wanted to make art for lesbians.

 “This was a person who was still trying to build a community, in a sense,” Shibuyama says.
 “Without hiding from it and without being afraid of the consequences.
 And I think there’s something to be said about that.”

-And even then, Eyde predicted that magazines like hers wouldn’t always be banned and reviled.
+And even then, Eyde, who died in 2015, predicted that magazines like hers wouldn’t always be banned and reviled.
 In Vice Versa issue No. 4, she wrote:

 With the advancement of psychiatry and related subjects, the world is becoming more and more aware that there are those in our midst who feel no attraction for the opposite sex.
 It is not an uncommon sight to observe mannishly attired women or even those dressed in more feminine garb strolling along the street hand-in-hand or even arm-in-arm, in an attitude which certainly would seem to indicate far more than mere friendliness.